JakeSaintG/pokemon_teambuilder/README.md

 - Meowth has an Alolan form and a Galarian form.
 These forms affect stats and type.

 Enter "Mew" as a Pokemon
 - Mew's stats are 100 across the board.
-Mew is a great demonstration for stat changes based on Pokemon Nature.
+Mew is a great demonstration for stat changes based on a selected Pokemon Nature.

 #### Special Thanks
 - The PokeAPI!
 This project would not be possible without their incredible public API